 The striking Narana ceiling mural tells of the impact of colonisation on all indigenous peoples of the world.

 Narana’s dining area has a lovely native garden setting with a sunny alfresco deck area.
-I especially like the extra room between tables that allows for private conversation and space for prams.
+I especially like the extra room between tables that allows for social distancing, private conversation, and space for prams.

 This is a popular cafe Geelong locals love to visit.